Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/04_pscript_styleguide.md

 var hex_number = 0xFB8C0B
 ```

-Take advantage of GDScript's underscores in literals to make large numbers more
+Take advantage of PScript's underscores in literals to make large numbers more
 readable.

 **Good**: